rublev8/first-repo/README.md

 # first-repo

-This line was created manually during merge conflicts resolution
+This line was replaced in feature-2 branch

 Another local change

+This line was added in feature-2 branch